MI-AFP/tutorials/tutorials/02_functions-types.md

 * `Enum` - for enumerations, allows the use of `..` range list syntax such as `[Blue ..
 Green]`
 * `Bounded` - for enumerations or other bounded, `minBound` and `maxBound` as the lowest and highest values that the type can take

-As it was said, typeclasses are very important in Haskell and will be covered later on.
+As it was said, typeclasses are a very important means of abstraction in Haskell and will be covered later on.
 You will also learn how to make new typeclasses, their instances, etc.

 ## Data types

 Haskell has a strong static type system which is one of the things making it so great.
 As we already saw, every expression in Haskell has some type and the type cannot change during runtime (that is the difference with dynamic typing).
-As in other programming languages can use predefined data types, get more from some libraries or introduce your own.
+As in other programming languages, you can use predefined data types, get more from some libraries or introduce your own.

 ### Basic Data Types